Duc-Tran-98/ECE458_Project/README.md

 If Docker says an HTTP request took too long, run "docker-compose down" from root directory, then try starting the dev containers again.

+If localhost:3000 can't compile because it's using some outdated files, try making some changes to the file like adding new lines and saving it.
+If that doesn't resolve the issue, try running docker-compose down -v and docker-compose up -d --build.
+Then if that doesn't work, try restarting your computer.

 If there any other errors, you can ask Angel or try Google.

 # Linting the Project
 The linter we are using for this project is [ESLint](https://eslint.org/).
 It is already included as a dependency in both the client and server packages (separate linting configurations exist in the `.eslintrc.json` files), so a fresh `npm install` should work.
 Be sure to also have the [ESLint VSCode](https://eslint.org/) plugin as well and your code will be perfect (well, depends how good you are ;))!

 # Credit where credit is due
 Big thanks to Material UI for saving us time with the autocomplete and datagrid components!
+Also, thanks to Bootstrap, React, Apollo Server, GraphQL, Sequlize, and StackOverflow.